bonde/bonde.github.com/_posts/2009-10-8-whats-this-all-about.md

 Finally I needed someplace to supply my [public key](/key/).
 It will also soon be available at a keyserver near you.

-Well, theres more to come and way too many other things to be done.
+Well, there's more to come and way too many other things to be done.
 I'd better get back to work.
 There's no real reason to "stay tuned" as future posts probably will concern linux, open source and pseudo-random everyday "stuff" lacking real substance...